SR3u/RetroFrame/documentation/Filters.md

                For more info see [Palettes.md](https://github.com/SR3u/gphotorepo/blob/master/documentation/Palettes.md).<br>
                 *Example:* <br>`cmyk2x2`
 * `applyPalette` -- converts an image to a palette.
 Has 1 parameter.
                 * `palette` -- representation of a palette.
-Can be either an identifier of existing palette (case insensitive), or a color list with color picker algorithm.
+Can be either an identifier of existing palette (case-insensitive), or a color list with color picker algorithm.
 For more info see [Palettes.md](https://github.com/SR3u/gphotorepo/blob/master/documentation/Palettes.md).<br>
                 By default is `monochrome`<br>See [Palettes.md](https://github.com/SR3u/gphotorepo/blob/master/documentation/Palettes.md) for more info.<br>
                 *Examples:* <br>`applyPalette CGA`<br>`applypalette #000000 #ffffff #FF0000 #00FF00 #0000FF`<br>